DBInstance

 boolean

-A value that indicates whether the DB instance has deletion protection enabled.
+Specifies whether the DB instance has deletion protection enabled.
+The database

-The database can’t be deleted when deletion protection is enabled.
-By default,
+can’t be deleted when deletion protection is enabled.
+By default, deletion

-deletion protection isn’t enabled.
-For more information, see Deleting a DB
+protection isn’t enabled.
+For more information, see Deleting a DB Instance

 destinationRegion